 A group of four Hudson Bay Company hunters, Louis Cayou, Jim Bradshaw, William Moore and Ed Guard, arrived in Deer Harbor one autumn to hunt deer for the winter meat supply.
 They camped on the Deer Harbor spit where the bridge now crosses the slough.
 Between 60 to 70 deer were killed during each hunt.
 The meat was taken back to the post in Victoria in large canoes.
 They remained on Orcas Island, establishing a small encampment on the inner bay in Deer Harbor where there was plenty of fresh water and grass for grazing animals.

 In 1858 the name Deer Harbor first officially appeared on British Admiralty charts of the San Juan Islands.
-By the 1880s, a small community had formed in Deer Harbor, with regular mail service, a school was started, and the first government installed navigational light appeared at Pole Pass.
+By the 1880s, a small community had formed in Deer Harbor, with regular mail service, a school was started, and the first government-installed navigational light appeared at Pole Pass.
 A kerosene lantern was lit and hung on a post each night.

-The following decade, Orcas Island and Deer Harbor saw great changes.
+In the following decade, Orcas Island and Deer Harbor saw great changes.
 Deer Harbor’s first schoolhouse was built in 1891 and the first post office, built in 1893 is still in use today as a store and deli.
 The Deer Harbor area had become homesteaded.
 Orchards were established, fields of peas came into production, and jobs developed in fishing and cord wood production.
 Large quantities of wood were required for the lime works and the steam engines of the early vessels serving the area from the mainland.

 A number of boats and ships served Deer Harbor in the early years.
 The Evangel ran the mail to the San Juan Islands in 1883.
-Later the Libby , Rosalie, The Islander and Yankee Doodle served the area with mail, freight and passenger service.
-The Buckeye, which was built in Cascade Bay on Orcas and was a Deer Harbor favorite, made frequent runs up the slough to pick up loads of locally grown peas, rhubarb and grain.
+Later the Libby, Rosalie, The Islander, and Yankee Doodle served the area with mail, freight, and passenger service.
+The Buckeye, which was built in Cascade Bay on Orcas and was a Deer Harbor favorite, made frequent runs up the slough to pick up loads of locally grown peas, rhubarb, and grain.
 Across the slough on the west side of Deer Harbor Henry Cayou, son of Louis, established a very prosperous salmon cannery.
 He had a reputation as the best fisherman and fish trap designer in Washington State.

-During the early 1900s the Deer Harbor community developed from it’s homestead settlement roots.
-A new two room school house was built in 1905 and is still in use as the Deer Harbor Community Club.
-This school building housed 75 students, grades 1 through 8 from Crane, Double and McConnell Islands as well as Deer Harbor itself.
+During the early 1900s, the Deer Harbor community developed from its homestead settlement roots.
+A new two-room school house was built in 1905 and is still in use as the Deer Harbor Community Club.
+This school building housed 75 students, grades 1 through 8 from Crane, Double, and McConnell Islands as well as Deer Harbor itself.
 That same year the Deer Harbor Literary Club was formed.
-Debates, plays, box socials, church services and community Christmas parties were held by this and other groups at the new schoolhouse.
+Debates, plays, box socials, church services, and community Christmas parties were held by this and other groups at the new schoolhouse.

 In 1907 the Pearmain brothers built Deer Harbor’s first dance hall on the east side of the slough.
 The new dance hall served as the home court for the first basketball team on Orcas Island.
 The Deer Harbor team played under kerosene lamp lights which were protected by chicken wire.

 The Norton family managed a small orchard from which they made a modest living.
 In 1910 they began boarding a small group of teachers from Seattle.
-This evolved into the establishing of the first resort on Orcas Island continuing in operation today as the Deer Harbor Inn.
+This evolved into the establishment of the first resort on Orcas Island continuing in operation today as the Deer Harbor Inn.
 Five years later the Nortons built the second dance hall down the road toward the post office and main harbor.
 The original Deer Harbor dance hall currently is a private residence.

-The first foot bridge across the slough, built in 1915, linked Henry Cayou’s fish cannery on the west side to the community on the east side.
+The first footbridge across the slough, built in 1915, linked Henry Cayou’s fish cannery on the west side to the community on the east side.
 He built a grand “new home” across the slough for his new English bride.
 After many years as a bed and breakfast, today his house is a private residence again.
-A saw mill developed over the years on the east side of the slough next to the bridge.
+A sawmill developed over the years on the east side of the slough next to the bridge.

 With the arrival of prohibition in 1919 a new form of commerce flowed through the San Juan Islands.
 Fast boats making runs between Canadian waters and Seattle traveled through the San Juan Islands with revenue agents on their trail.
 The Pole Pass area was a particular favorite of the rum runners.
 It offered numerous small coves for eluding the revenue agents.
 A greenhouse was built just east of Pole Pass for rhubarb production.
 It was later discovered that the shelves were hallow for bottle storage and it had a “basement” containing a working still.
 It was closed down when agents noted an unusually high interest in the rhubarb trade.